MrMarlonM/love-running-walkthrough-project/.github/ISSUE_TEMPLATE/user-story-.md

 ---
-name: 'USER STORY: <title>'
+name: 'USER STORY:'
 about: This is our custom user story template
-title: ''
+title: 'USER STORY: <TITLE>'
 labels: ''
 assignees: ''